hmmpsNorthOffice/CustomVideoPlayer/README.md

 * 360 Screen:  The mod accepts monoscopic equirectangular 360 videos.
 Two 360 videos can be played alongside the primary or MSP screens.
 Screen radius can be dynamically resized using a slider control in the Extras Menu.
 * Multi Screen Placement Presets: Several screens can be configured using the parameters associated with a single screen.
 A UI dropdown list is used to select from several preset screen arrangements.
 This is useful to quickly create environments suited for 90/360 maps and to allow higher resolution videos.
 * Hide/Show screen body:  This creates screen transparency.
-* Rolling video queue:  Each primary and MSP screen can be set to automatically increment the video queue after each game play.
 * Video offset control:  Just like the original mod, a timing offset is associated with each video.
 * Video speed control:  There is a video playback speed control that is a property associated with each screen.
 * User defined screen placement:  Custom screen placement has returned and is configurable in CustomVideoPlayer.ini.